 When the body breaks down certain medicines.

 Through pollutants, such as heavy metals and cigarette smoke.

 Molecules called antioxidants can interact and stabilize free radicals.
 Many dietary antioxidants are vitamins (such as beta-carotene and vitamins E and C) that occur naturally in fruits and vegetables.
 Many are also available as natural health products.

-Adam Husney, MD - Family Medicine & Brian D. O'Brien, MD - Internal Medicine & Kathleen Romito, MD - Family Medicine
+Adam Husney, MD - Family Medicine & Brian O'Brien, MD, FRCPC - Internal Medicine & Kathleen Romito, MD - Family Medicine